Pagure/pagure/doc/usage/project_settings.rst

 and this setting allows turning it on or off.

-`Activate Enforce signed-off commits in pull-request`
+`Enforce signed-off commits in pull-request`
 -----------------------------------------------------

 This Boolean enables or disables checking for a 'Signed-off-by' line (case